integration-service

 Prerequisites

-In Integration Service, when creating a connection to one of our Microsoft Graph-based connectors, you can choose between two authentication options:
+In Integration Service, when you create a connection to one of our Microsoft Graph-based connectors, you can choose between the following authentication options:

-• OAuth 2.0 Authorization code – which connects to the UiPath public application.
+• OAuth 2.0 Authorization code – connects to the UiPath public application.

-• Bring your own OAuth 2.0 app – which connects to a private application you create.
+• Bring your own OAuth 2.0 app – connects to a private application you create.

-• OAuth 2.0 Authorization code: your Microsoft account credentials.
+• OAuth 2.0 Authorization code: your Microsoft account credentials, and, optionally, your shared mailbox.

 Environment